 TC Transcontinental Printing, the Printing Sector of TC Transcontinental, is the largest printer in Canada and one of the largest in North America.
-This sector has close to 4,300 employees and possesses a network of 17 state-of-the-art plants.
+This sector has approximately 3,800 employees and possesses a network of 14(1) state-of-the-art plants.